tropicbliss/chippy/README.md

 # chippy

-A cross-platform simple and lightweight CHIP-8 emulator implementing the SUPER-CHIP specification, with audio and input support.
-Also supports hires roms.
+Chippy is a cross-platform CHIP-8 emulator that aims to be simple and lightweight.
+It has audio and input support, and comes with hires ROM support as a bonus.

 ## Compiling from source